Barb Strick Quilts

 I typically like to work improvisationally - a palette of fabrics - the spark of an idea - a willingness to let the design happen.
 As colors and shapes define themselves, the quilt appears.
 Curating that process, with continuous decisions, is the fun part for me.

 Recently, I find myself doing just the opposite!
 I’ve been working intentionally, starting with a sketch and planning layout and colors before sewing.
-That way, I can hear my own voice more clearly.
+The structure provides more clarity in the finished art.

 Either way, quilting helps me make sense of my life.
 As I design and sort fabrics, I consider thoughts, analyze problems, find solutions, focus on perceptions and reflect on possibilities.
 I let my mind drift and return to focus.
 My creative process is something like meditation.
 The cut-up and rearranged fabric recreates itself; an expression of what’s going on inside of me.
 It’s both calming and exciting.